Massachusetts

 • Not accumulate more than 2,200 lbs of hazardous waste or waste oil on-site at any time

-• Store hazardous waste on an outdoor impervious surface with secondary containment or indoors away from drains
+• Store hazardous waste either outdoors on an impervious surface with secondary containment or indoors away from drains and other discharge points to the outside

-• Secure storage areas and label waste containers with “hazardous waste”
+• Secure storage areas and post “hazardous waste” signage

 • Retain records of generation and disposal methods